Oberon Matters

 Anonymity of sources

-The identity of confidential sources are not revealed, and as far as practicable, we will ensure that any personal information derived from such sources does not identify the source.
+The identity of confidential sources will not be revealed, and as far as practicable, we will ensure that any personal information derived from such sources does not identify the source.
+This does not mean that the people are anonymous to Oberon Matters, just that we will protect privacy when requested.
+If you don't want to tell us your name we don't have to take any notice of what you say.

 Some technical matters.